tristanfisher/check_http_response/README.md

 	  --json JSON JSON      compares against a JSON key/value pair from a URI --text TEXT           compares against a plain text response from a URI

+#####A word of caution with checking text:

+If you plan on checking a text file, you likely want to write data to the file without a newline.

+e.g. use the following:

+`$ echo -n 'ok' > /var/www/testpage.html`

+Otherwise, you're actually putting in the contents `'ok\n'` and *may be surprised* by the check returning an error.

+e.g. you may run into the following:

+`$ echo 'ok' > /var/www/testpage.html` *#echo adds a newline :(*

+`$ ./check_http_response.py --server 'http://example.org/testpage.html' --text 'ok'`

+`(2, "CRITICAL - Expected ok ; Received: ok\n]")`

+This is not a flaw in check_http_response or tools such as echo.
+The latter tries to be helpful (most of the time, you want a newline) and the prior by design should be strict in its comparisons.

 ###Requirements
 + [Python](http://www.python.org/)
 + The Python ['Requests' module](http://docs.python-requests.org/en/latest/user/install/#install)